 Kildare Town Heritage Centre

 The Kildare Town Heritage Centre is the ideal point of departure from which to explore the ancient treasures of the town.
 It is housed in the restored and refurbished 19th century Market House.
 The Heritage Centre was formally opened on the 17th September, 2001.
-Comprising of a tourist information point, gift shop and multimedia display it offers visitors the opportunity to discover Kildare Town before going off to explore further.
+Comprising of a tourist information point, gift shop and an immersive virtual reality experience Legends of Kildare it offers visitors the opportunity to discover Kildare Town before going off to explore further.

 St. Brigid’s Sacred Sites & Stories

 St Brigid’s Cathedral is located in the heart of Kildare town and it occupies one of the most significant ecclesiastical sites in Ireland.
 The Cathedral stands on the site most associated with Ireland’s most famous female saint, Brigid.

 The location is one of the earliest documented Irish Christian places of worship and was most likely a significant ceremonial site since pre-Christian times.
 The present restored Norman cathedral occupies the same place that the original early Christian foundation and church of St. Brigid once stood.

 Ireland’s oldest & highest accessible round tower also stands within the grounds of the Cathedral.
 The original Tower probably dates back to the 6th Century with the current standing since the 12th Century.

 Kildare Town is home to three Abbeys of great historical importance.
 The Grey and the White Abbeys were founded by Lord of Kildare and Justiciar of Ireland, William de Vesci in 1254 and 1290 respectively.
 The Black Abbey was established before 1212 in Tully by the Knights Hospitaller to breed horses.
 Kildare’s three abbeys were named after the colour of the habits worn by the Monks in each abbey.